 There are certain scenarios where 'exceptional days' can be claimed, reducing the number of days of UK presence for certain tests above.
 These are generally only considered exceptional if they are beyond the individual's control, for example, displacement because of war.
 An example of a non-exceptional reason would be for elective medical treatment in the UK.
-Please see our previous article on exceptional days here.
+HMRC have a very strict view of what constitutes 'exceptional circumstances', and taxpayers should ensure they maintain good, clear, records and take professional advice.

 It can also be the case that someone has a UK resident child under the age of 18, but this may not be considered as a 'family tie' for the sufficient ties tests.
-This may be because the child is resident in the UK solely for their education, and/or the parent spends only a short amount of time in the UK with the child.
-Should this be relevant, professional advice is essential to clarify the rules.
+This may be because the child is resident in the UK solely for their education, and/ or the parent spends only a short amount of time in the UK with the child.
+Should this be relevant, professional advice is essential to clarify the rules. rules can be incredibly costly in certain cases.